Research & Surveys

 Even relatively small sites demonstrated important value for prairie-dependent bird species, and our restorations also correlated with increased diversity at nearby remnant prairies.

-Prairie skinks, pollinators, toads and more returning to prairie restoration at William H. Houlton Conservation Area
+Prairie skinks, pollinators, toads and more are returning to prairie restoration at William H. Houlton Conservation Area

-Since 2016, Elk River High School students have helped monitor the return of wildlife and the effects of our restoration at the William H. Houlton Conservation Area as we transition hundreds of acres from farm fields and degraded woodland to native wetland, prairie, and forest habitat.
+Since 2016, Elk River High School students have helped monitor the return of wildlife and the effects of our restoration at the William H. Houlton Conservation Area as we transition hundreds of acres from farm fields and degraded woodland to native wetland, prairie and forest habitat, funded through three phases of grants from the Outdoor Heritage Fund.
 In 2018, we began an even more intensive survey effort, hiring a wildlife biologist to conduct focused pollinator, amphibian, and reptile surveys in the ongoing prairie restoration acreage.

 • Read about the wetland wildlife returning here in our June 2018 article.